wknishio/variable-terminal/readme.md

 * JZlib by Atsuhiko Yamanaka, for pure java zlib compression
 * jpountz lz4-java by Adrien Grand, for lz4 compression and xxhash checksum
 * Java Native Access by Todd Fast/Timothy Wall/Liang Chen, for native calls
-* jsocks by Kirill Kouzoubov/Robert Simac, for SOCKS tunneling support
+* jsocks by Kirill Kouzoubov/Robert Simac, for SOCKS proxy tunneling
 * JSAP by Martian Software, for command parsing
 * PngEncoder by ObjectPlanet, for faster PNG image encoding
 * ARGBPixelGrabber by pumpernickel, for image data extraction